-Our mission is to partner with one exceptional business owner to carry their legacy forward.
+Our mission is to acquire one business and carry its legacy forward.

 Who you sell to matters if you want to protect your people and your business, for the long term.